 If you live overseas, please complete the registration form and submit it with a £100 registration fee, either directly, or via an agent.
 We will require an initial report giving an account of your child’s academic achievements and personal qualities.

-Your child will be required to sit appropriate entrance tests under examination conditions and take an ‘English as a Second Language’ (ESL) written test to determine his/her level of English.
+Your child will be required to sit appropriate entrance tests under examination conditions and take an ‘English as a Second Language’ (ESL) test to determine his/her level of English.
 Arrangements can be made for applicants to sit our tests at their current school.

-Language Support for International Students
+Language Support For International Students